VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Motivation

-\textbf{Example 2: False Positives Induced by Incomplete Context.} Fig.~\ref{fig:sample_case2} illustrates a representative false positive arising from the incomplete context extraction.
+\textbf{Example 2: Incomplete Vulnerability Context Due to Insufficient Context Extraction.} Fig.~\ref{fig:sample_case2} illustrates a representative false positive arising from insufficient context extraction.
 This is the patched version of CVE-2020-26282~\cite{CVE-2020-26282nvd}.
-At first glance, the \texttt{isValid} method (Line 11) appears vulnerable because attacker-controlled input \texttt{value} is passed to the sensitive \texttt{buildConstraintViolationWithTemplate} invocation, which performs message interpolation that could evaluate injected Java Expression Language (EL) fragments, potentially leading to server-side template injection and remote code execution.
+At first glance, the sensitive invocation in the \texttt{isValid} method (Line~11) appears vulnerable because attacker-controlled input \texttt{value} is passed to the sensitive \texttt{buildConstraintViolationWithTemplate} invocation, which performs message interpolation that could evaluate injected Java Expression Language (EL) fragments, potentially leading to server-side template injection and remote code execution.
 However, the vulnerability is mitigated by the sanitization call \texttt{escape} at Line 8.
 Crucially, this sanitizer relies on a specific regular expression initialized in the static field \texttt{ESCAPE\_PATTERN} (Lines 18-24) to identify and neutralize potential EL fragments, thereby eliminating security risks.

 However, existing approaches struggle to capture this mitigation because their analyses are typically function-centric.
 Most approaches~\cite{widyasari2025let, zhu2025specification} limit analysis to the body of \texttt{isValid}, omitting the sanitizer.
 More importantly, even approaches that support inter-procedural slicing, such as \textsc{LLMxCPG}~\cite{lekssays2025llmxcpg}, typically misclassify this sample as vulnerable.
 While these approaches can trace inter-procedural paths into the \texttt{escape} body, their slicing algorithms are restricted to explicit control and data dependencies, overlooking implicit context such as global variable definitions.
 The core sanitization in \texttt{escape} depends on the definition of \texttt{ESCAPE\_PATTERN}, which, being structurally separated from data flow, is omitted from the extracted context.
 Consequently, the LLM cannot verify the sanitization logic without the specific regex definition.
-In the absence of this critical evidence, the model adopts an over-conservative security assumption, erroneously concluding that \texttt{isValid} is vulnerable, thereby leading to a false positive.
-This demonstrates \textbf{Limitation 2}.
+In the absence of this critical information, the model adopts an over-conservative security assumption, erroneously concluding that \texttt{isValid} is vulnerable, thereby leading to a false positive.
+This demonstrates the second facet of \textbf{Limitation 1}, i.e., even when the program representation is accurate, insufficient context extraction strategies omit semantically critical information, again leaving the LLM with an incomplete vulnerability context.